 Phase III: Final Review & Confirmations

-- Advisory Board reviews Phase 2 presentations in February and March
+- Advisory Board reviews Phase 2 presentations in March

 - Submitters who miss the deadline to submit their presentation plans for review will be automatically declined; exceptions will not be made

 - Submitters who sent in their presentation by the deadline but were not accepted to speak can receive a discount on a conference pass.
 To request, please contact Ashley Corrigan.

 The Advisory Board will review and rate submissions based on the following criteria:

 - Concept: This is the basic idea of your submission.
 Is it interesting?
 Is it relevant?
 Will it be beneficial for game developers to hear?
 There is plenty of room for innovative ideas and also the tried and true.

 - Depth: Is the basic idea well considered and thought out?
 To what extent will the audience gain insight?
 The more in-depth, the better.